 - What factors determine whether or not I will be accepted into the Washington Program?

-Essays: We consider the maturity and sophistication of the statement.
+-Essays: We consider the maturity and sophistication of the statement.

-Experience (jobs, internships, volunteer work, research and/or leadership experience): We want to hear about your previous experience and get to know about the skills you possess.
+-Experience (jobs, internships, volunteer work, research and/or leadership experience): We want to hear about your previous experience and get to know about the skills you possess.

-Academic qualifications: We gauge this based on your academic transcripts.
+-Academic qualifications: We gauge this based on your academic transcripts.

-Recommendation Letter: Ask someone who can speak to your academic/professional work.
+-Recommendation Letter or Endorsement Form: Ask someone who can speak to your academic/professional work.

-Careful consideration is given to all the information presented by the applicant.
+-Careful consideration is given to all the information presented by the applicant.
 We seek to determine if the applicant not only has the academic qualifications for admission, but also the skills and experiences that facilitate a successful internship experience in DC.
 This holistic approach ensures that no single factor leads to either accepting the student or excluding the student from admission.